Nodnarb1192/Bootcamp/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
 <p>
-  In this repository I will be posting my projects for the bootcamp Practicum.
+  In this repository I will be posting my projects for the bootcamp I am currently enrolled in.
 I am working on the Data Science course which is comprised of 17 Sprints.
  </p>